TrainWeb.org Facebook Page

 Map: Ba 42 C 3 Topographic Maps

-MARC 33 passes the Loudon Park Substation on the left, another possible reason for the extra poles.
+MARC 33 passes the Loudon Park Substation on the left.

-MARC Penn Line trains like this follow what had been the route of the Pennsylvania RR between Baltimore and Washington, DC.
+MARC Penn Line trains like this follow what had been PRR's route between Baltimore and Washington, DC.
 MARC Camden Line trains follow B&O's route between those cities, the only route that serves the home stadiums of the Orioles and Ravens.
-The proposed Penn-Camden Connector would revive the branch and permit Penn Line trains to bring fans to and from the stadiums.
+The Penn-Camden Connector would permit Penn Line trains to bring fans to and from those stadiums.

 Link: Substation HABS/HAER entry